Class Description | Morning class, 11 - 15 January 2021 | VIDEO RECORDINGS

-For the past four decades independent dance artist, Eva Karczag, has practiced, taught and advocated explorative methods of dance making.
+For the past four decades Eva Karczag, has practiced, taught and advocated explorative methods of dance making as an independent dance artist.
 She performs solo and collaborative work internationally, and many of her collaborations involve links across the arts.
 Her performance work and her teaching are informed by dance improvisation and mindful body practices, including the Alexander Technique (certified teacher), Ideokinesis, Taiji/Qigong and Yoga.

 Eva was a member of leading groups in the field of experimental dance, Strider (UK, 1972-75), and Dance Exchange (Australia, 1976-79), and danced with the Trisha Brown Dance Company (NY, 1979-85) creating original roles in Opal Loop, Son of Gone Fishin' and Set and Reset.
 She continues to teach through the company education program in NY and elsewhere.
 She has taught dance and the Alexander Technique at major colleges and studios throughout the USA, Europe and Australia, including a sustained period of teaching on the faculty of the European Dance Development Center, (EDDC) Arnhem, The Netherlands (1990-2002).
 Eva also has a Master of Fine Arts degree (Dance Research Fellow) from Bennington College, VT, USA.